Solid Trifecta: When to Keep Redis in Rails 8

 If your team is happy with Redis and it costs $50/month, migration has a cost too - leave it alone.
 There’s no architectural medal for removing a dependency that works.
 Pre-launch teams should ship the product first and optimize infrastructure after they have traffic to measure; the Solid defaults in new Rails 8 apps are fine for launch, and you can revisit when scaling questions come up.
 And if your database is already under pressure, adding cache reads, job polling, and WebSocket queries to an overloaded PostgreSQL instance only makes the problem worse.
 Fix the database first.
 Consider read replicas or a dedicated queue database before migrating.

-We almost learned this the hard way on migration #2.
-Moved cache and queue to Solid on the same weekend, didn’t set up a dedicated queue database, and Monday morning the connection pool was exhausted.
-Rolled back queue, added the separate database, migrated again the following week.
-No drama - because we’d done cache first and knew the rollback path.
+We almost learned this the hard way on a B2B SaaS migration last fall.
+We moved cache and queue to Solid on the same weekend, didn’t set up a dedicated queue database, and Monday morning the connection pool maxed out at 100 with Solid Queue’s 25 workers running across 4 processes.
+We rolled back queue, added the separate database, migrated again the following week.
+No drama, because we’d done cache first and knew the rollback path.

 The Solid Trifecta shifts load from Redis to your database.
 That’s a real architectural tradeoff that requires monitoring and capacity planning .
 Migrate one component at a time.
 Measure for a week.
 Then move the next one.

 We moved fragment and API response caching to Solid Cache.
-Cache size went from 2GB (limited by Redis memory) to 50GB (limited by disk - effectively unlimited).
-Average read latency increased from 0.3ms to 1.1ms.
-Nobody noticed.
-P95 page load actually improved because cache hit rate went from 68% to 91% with the larger cache.
+Cache size went from 2GB (limited by Redis memory) to roughly 50GB on disk.
+Average read latency increased from 0.3ms to 1.1ms; nobody noticed.
+P95 page load actually improved because the cache hit rate climbed from 68% to 91% with the larger cache footprint.

-Solid Queue took over email delivery, report generation, and scheduled cleanup - 200 jobs/minute, steady, no issues.
-Active Job Continuations made the long-running import job deploy-safe for the first time.
+Solid Queue took over email delivery, report generation, and scheduled cleanup at 200 jobs/minute steady.
+Active Job Continuations made the long-running nightly import deploy-safe for the first time.

 Sidekiq stayed for the payment webhook queue (needs sub-second latency) and the real-time inventory sync (2,000 jobs/minute bursts during peak hours).
 Redis also stayed for Action Cable, where 1,200 concurrent WebSocket connections power the admin dashboard.

+The new monthly Redis bill landed at $120, a 75% cut.
 The hybrid approach let us keep Redis only where it earned its cost.
-We measured each workload, put it where it belonged, and cut the bill by 75%.

 Want the same result?
-We’ve done this migration four times in the past six months.
+We’ve shipped four of these migrations on production Rails 7+ apps this year.
 We’ll review your Redis usage, identify which workloads can move, and build the migration plan.
-Book a technical review - 45 minutes, one senior Rails engineer, a written recommendation.
+Book a technical review : 45 minutes, one senior Rails engineer, a written recommendation.

 If you’re planning a Solid stack migration, these are the companion pieces: our Solid Cache benchmarks and migration steps cover the cache move in detail, and the Solid Queue vs Sidekiq comparison digs into the architectural differences.
 For the deployment side, Kamal in Rails 8 and the Docker production guide round out the stack.